-Sponsored by the Bluegrass State Intelligence Community Centre of Academic Excellence, the Office of Graduate Education and Research, the Department of History, Philosophy and Religion and the Honors Program
+Sponsored by the Bluegrass State Intelligence Community Centre of Academic Excellence, the Office of Graduate Education and Research, the Department of History, Philosophy and Religion, the Inner Asian and Uralic National Resource Center at Indiana University and the Honors Program

 Mehrzad Boroujerdi is Professor of Political Science and O’Hanley Faculty Scholar at Syracuse University’s Maxwell School of Citizenship and Public Affairs.
 During the 2017-18 academic year, he served as a Fellow of the American Council on Education (ACE) at California State University – Northridge (CSUN) and was a visiting scholar at UCLA’s Center for Near Eastern Studies.

 Dr. Boroujerdi is the author of several important works of comparative politics about Iran and the West, including most recently Postrevolutionary Iran: A Political Handbook (with Kourosh Rakimkhani, Syracuse University Press, 2018), as well as Iranian Intellectuals and the West: The Tormented Triumph of Nativism (Syracuse University Press, 1996), and I Carved, Worshiped and Shattered: Essays on Iranian Politics and Identity (in Persian, Nashr-e Negah-e Mo`aser, 2010).
 He is also the editor of Mirror for the Muslim Prince: Islam and Theory of Statecraft (Syracuse University Press, 2013).
 He has authored more than thirty journal articles and book chapters in both English and Persian.